Menu

 Dog Friendly

-Inside, there’s something of classic English country manors in the chandeliers, the high ceilings and the grand fireplaces.
-It has the pedigree to match too – The Old Vicarage is in the ownership of the descendants of the 18th century landowner and High Sheriff of Northumberland John Wood (who expanded Beadnell Harbour), whose family has been associated with this area of Northumberland for over 900 years.
-You’ll also spot the Wood family crest above the entrance of The Craster Arms, if you drop into the local pub for a pint.
+The history of the house echoes throughout architectural details and antiques, from the high ceilings to the grand fireplaces.
+The Old Vicarage is in the ownership of the descendants of the 18th century landowner and High Sheriff of Northumberland John Wood (who expanded Beadnell Harbour), whose family has been associated with this area of Northumberland for over 900 years.
+You’ll also spot the Wood family crest above the entrance of The Craster Arms, if you pop into the local pub for a drink by the fire.

-Atop the home’s gated gravel drive, pretty Beadnell begins.
-That includes its 200-year-old harbour, a church with stained-glass windows and good pubs, while Beadnell Bay is just a quarter of a mile away.
-These extensive golden sands work equally well for family bucket-and-spade days, for watersports such as kite and windsurfing, for hearty walks or for birdwatching.
+Atop the Old Vicarage's gated gravel drive you'll find the edges of the pretty village of Beadnell.
+This includes its 200-year-old harbour, church with stained-glass windows, and good pubs, while Beadnell Bay is just a quarter of a mile away.
+These extensive golden sands are as perfect for family bucket-and-spade days as they are for watersports such as kite and windsurfing.

-Very close are Seahouses, from whose ancient harbour boat tours depart to the Farne Islands to admire seabirds and seals, iconic Bamburgh, Lindisfarne (aka Holy Island) and ruined Dunstanburgh Castle — during a short walk along the coastal path, and where dolphins are sometimes spotted.
+Nearby, Seahouses boasts a working harbour from which boat tours depart to the Farne Islands to admire seabirds and seals.
+Day trips to the ionic Bamburgh Castle and the Holy Island of Lindisfarne are also a must, as is a visit to the ruined Dunstanburgh Castle – best enjoyed during a short walk along the coastal path, from which dolphins are often spotted.

 Property Layout